 Have you been engaged in the profession of community and economic development for a minimum of two years?
 If so, we encourage you to pursue Provincial Certification.

 The next Certification Exam will be held in Saskatoon on November 30, 2020.

-This Certification Program is offered in partnership with the Saskatchewan First Nations Economic Development Network.
+This Certification Program is offered in partnership with the Saskatchewan Indigenous Economic Development Network.
 Please contact the SEDA office at 306-384-5817 with any questions on certification

 Maintaining Your Provincial Certification

 Annual recertification is designed to be attainable for all Saskatchewan professionals.

 Our intent is to ensure that individuals practicing in the profession remain current on best practices, strategies, and tools.
 By recertifying, you tell your colleagues, employers, and peers that you are dedicated to staying informed of current practices and emerging trends in the field.

 There is no annual fee to re-certify for SEDA members, however, a penalty of $50 will be levied for late submissions.
 Re-certification fees are applicable to non-members of the association.